High School

 Teacher: Jodi Smith

-This course is the first course in high school level math and serves as an introduction to higher level mathematics.
-It is designed for the student who has mastered pre-algebra skills such as integer operations, exponents and solving equations.
-Topics of study include algebraic equations and inequalities, functions, linear equations, systems of equations and inequalities, polynomials, quadratic functions, and exponential functions.There will be daily homework and both in-class and at home assessments.
+This course is a rigorous study of Algebra 1 at the high school level.
+It is designed for the advanced 8th or 9th grade student who has mastered pre-algebra skills and excels in math.
+Prior knowledge of equations and linear relationships, including graphing, is required.
+Topics of study include multi-step equations and inequalities, functions, linear equations, systems of equations and inequalities, exponents and exponential functions, polynomials, quadratic functions and radicals.

 Prerequisites: Successful completion of Pre-Algebra